lukebickell/ufsapa.github.io/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `ng serve --host=0.0.0.0` for a local network navigable serve.
+Note: Must be on wi-fi, use local machine IPV4 address with :4200.

 ## Code scaffolding